Frritt-Flacc: Plot summary

 Later than night, Trifulgas is visited by a woman claiming to be Vort Kartif's mother.
 He is annoyed and wishes for Kartif's daughter, wife, and mother to perish with him.
 The woman claims to have money, from the recent sale of their house to "camondeur Doutrup".
 Trifulgas asks for a payment of two-hundred fretzers, but the woman only has a hundred and twenty fretzers.
 Trifulgas initially turns down the offer, but changes his mind after figuring that "a small profit" is better than nothing.

 Trifulgas receives his payment in advance, and follows the old woman by foot.
 His trained dog carries a lantern to light their way.
 Trifulgas can hear the bells ringing, but ignores the bad omen.
 He does not believe in superstitions.
 Shortly before they reach Kartif's house, the volcano explodes and Trifulgas is hurled to the ground.
 When he rises from the ground, the lantern has been extinguished and the old woman has disappeared.
 Trifulgas walks alone towards Kartif's house.
 Having already received his payment, he is determined to fulfil his part of the bargain.

 When Trifulgas reaches Kartif's house, he realizes that it resembles the "Six-four" in many ways.
 He strangely feels as if entering his own house.
 He enters the house alone, through an unlocked door.
 Hurzof, his dog, stays outside the house and starts howling.
 Inside the house, Trifulgas recognizes the rooms, furniture, and books from the "Six-four".
 He even finds a book open at page 197, the same book he left open at that page earlier in the story.
 Trifulgas suddenly feels fear.
 He approaches the bed, and finds himself lying there.
 His patient is not Vort Kartif, but Trifulgas himself.

 Trifulgas quickly recognizes symptoms in the patient: heart failure, cerebral apoplexy, paralysis of the body.
 Soon there is organ failure, both the heart and the lungs cease to function.
 Desperate for a cure for his patient-self, Trifulgas decides to try bloodletting.
 But no blood flows from the open veins.
 As the doctor tends to the patient, he starts demonstrating signs of poor health.
 First the patient dies, then the doctor.
 Both versions of Trifulgas are dead, as he has failed to heal himself.

-The following morning, Trifulgas' copse is discovered in the "Six-four".
+The following morning, Trifulgas' corpse is discovered in the "Six-four".
 The locals arrange his funeral at the cemetery of Luktrop, where he is buried alongside former patients whose lives he had failed to save.
 Hurzof the dog has disappeared, but the folklore of Luktrop and Volsinia speaks of the dog haunting the country, a long time after the death of its master.
 Hurzof is still transporting Trifulgas' lantern, and reportedly keeps howling like a lost dog.